TeX-Live/tlcontrib/texmf-dist/doc/latex/acrotex/README.md

 6) Documentation for AeB (AcroTeX eDucatation Bundle) and eForms (including insdljs and dljslib).

+What's New (2018/11/27) Some changes to eforms package to support the new icon-appr package.

 What's New (2018/08/16) Changes to eforms and insdljs: several keys (eforms) added to support aeb_mlink and annot_pro; switch add to insdljs to detect whether document JS